rbnorris3/angular-tour-of-heroes/README.md

 ```

 ### Bind to the MessageService
-The ngIf needs the common module imported
+The ngIf needs the common module imported, and the Routerlink later needs the RouterModule.

 IN `messages.component.ts`